gaurav2190/Gesture-Recognition-System/README.md

 Description
 -----------

-It is program which helps in detecting the colored blobs to process the functions.
+It is a program which helps in detecting the colored blobs to process the functions.

 Requirements